UKFELs/Puffin/BUILD.md

 4. Do `make && make install`.
 You should get a puffin binary in /path/to/puffin-install

-## Building hdf5 and fftw3 using bilder
+## Building hdf5 and fftw3 (and more) using bilder

 Hdf5 and fftw3 parallel libraries may be combersome to build individually.
 The most popular linux distros have them in the official repositories.
 They can also be obtained and built by using bilder, which provides a stable base for building Puffin.
 This is usually what is used for Puffin development.
+Bilder also allows one to build other packages needed for building and post-processing, like CMake and Python packages, and so on.
+In the below, we build fftw3, hdf5, and numpy and tables for Python.

 First, check out bilder from the repository.